-2.4.42 These are usually of three storeys, with or without basements.
-All these terraces are now covered by an Article 4 Direction to protect (and support reinstatement where necessary) the architectural details of their front façades and prevent painting of brickwork.
+These are usually of three storeys, with or without basements.
+All these terraces are now intended to be covered by an Article 4 Direction to protect (and support reinstatement where necessary) the architectural details of their front façades and prevent painting of brickwork.
 Typical examples are:

-2.4.43 At the north end of Portland Road, on the east side, north of Clarendon Cross, where detailing in a different brick colour articulates the façade, and emphasises the fenestration with pediments and architraves to the first floor and round-headed windows at second floor.
+At the north end of Portland Road, on the east side, north of Clarendon Cross, where detailing in a different brick colour articulates the façade, and emphasises the fenestration with pediments and architraves to the first floor and round-headed windows at second floor.
 It is unfortunate that on some of the houses, this detail has been obliterated by painting the entire façade.
-Policy N10 sets out the policies to guide new development in Portland Road (North).
+See Appendix B for more information and policy guidelines on North Portland Road.

-2.4.45 On the west side, (141-179 odd), care has been taken to pick out architraves, door frames, quoins, and cornices in white, but the rustication at ground floor is painted in the same colour as the stucco rendering at first and second floor levels.
-The variety of colour used may not be the original design intention, but make a pleasing slightly Bohemian contrast to the rest of the Conservation Area (see Policy N10).
+On the west side, (141-179 odd), care has been taken to pick out architraves, door frames, quoins, and cornices in white, but the rustication at ground floor is painted in the same colour as the stucco rendering at first and second floor levels.
+The variety of colour used may not be the original design intention, but make a pleasing slightly Bohemian contrast to the rest of the Conservation Area.
+(See Appendix B)

-2.4.44 In the central section of Princedale Road, on the east side are a mixture of refurbished and rebuilt properties, which, though not all quite faithful in terms of their architectural style and detail, on the whole do not harm the integrity of the conservation area.
+In the central section of Princedale Road, on the east side are a mixture of refurbished and rebuilt properties, which, though not all quite faithful in terms of their architectural style and detail, on the whole do not harm the integrity of the conservation area.

-2.4.46 In Princedale Road, on the east side towards its south end, is a range of five three storey houses which, although lacking stucco embellishment, use brick creatively to achieve an ornamental cornice and the flank wall has a blind arcade of three arches using contrasting colours of brick.
+In Princedale Road, on the east side towards its south end, is a range of five three storey houses which, although lacking stucco embellishment, use brick creatively to achieve an ornamental cornice and the flank wall has a blind arcade of three arches using contrasting colours of brick.
 Someone here enjoyed brickwork, as a splendid garden wall still exists in places at the rear of Portland Road properties.

-Mews and minor streets
+3.1.1.4 Mews and minor streets

-2.4.47 These areas vary from, at one extreme, Queensdale Walk, (originally a mews for Norland Square), to the haphazard, sinuous line of Pottery Lane, with its original cart sheds, now converted into expensive cottages, maximising the use of every square inch of space.
+These areas vary from, at one extreme, Queensdale Walk, (originally a mews for Norland Square), to the haphazard, sinuous line of Pottery Lane, with its original cart sheds, now converted into expensive cottages, maximising the use of every square inch of space.
 All these small streets have benefitted from gentrification over the past thirty years, not always successful in townscape terms.

-2.4.48 Queensdale Walk has two storey dwellings on the east side facing a garden wall over which hangs a mature catalpa and other garden trees.
+Queensdale Walk has two storey dwellings on the east side facing a garden wall over which hangs a mature catalpa and other garden trees.
 The houses, many of which show evidence of having had stables on the ground floor, have now mostly got rid of ugly pipes on their facade and differ in detail in a charming and informal way.
 Part of the terrace (Nos 1-4) is to a well considered gothic revival design, with their hood mouldings over the windows restored.